 Yeti is the Cadillac of cooler manufacturers and credited with catalyzing the growth of the premium hard-sided market.
 But their soft-sided offerings are nothing to scoff at and retain much of what’s made the brand so popular over the years, including excellent attention to detail, good ice retention, and decidedly sleek looks.
 Their top-end M30 is case in point, combining thick, closed-cell foam insulation with a burly and hardwearing shell that’s confidence-inspiring and highly resistant to snags and tears.
 In testing the Hopper M30, we were also struck by the robust feel of the opening, which uses strong magnets to close shut with quick-release buckles to prevent it from leaking during travel.
 A final highlight is the accessory-ready exterior, which allows you to easily connect add-ons like their Rambler Bottle Sling or SideKick Dry Gear Case (sold separately).

 Unfortunately, however, Yeti’s soft coolers don’t save you much compared to their hard-sided models.
 In fact, the Hopper M30 retails for $75 more than their similarly sized Tundra 35.
 It’s true that the Hopper is considerably lighter than the Tundra (by over 14 lb.) and much easier to carry, but it falls well short in ice retention capabilities.
 Further, while the M30’s magnet-equipped opening is undeniably robust, it’s also very rigid and makes loading and cleaning pretty painstaking (we prefer the wraparound zipper on their smaller Hopper Flip models).
 Finally, the M30 is large and bulky even when empty and doesn't compress as well as softer and more malleable options like the OtterBox Tote Cooler or REI Pack-Away 24 below.
 But the Yeti name is hard to beat, and the Hopper M30 has its place for committed day trippers and weekenders looking to maximize portability, durability, and cold retention.
-If you prefer something a little smaller, the new Hopper M15 ($300) can fit 32 cans without ice.
+For $50 less, Yeti also offers the Hopper M15, which fits 32 cans without ice.

 See the Yeti Hopper M30